oracle-devrel/technology-engineering/others/project-management/project-plans/exadata-cloud-service/README.md

-# Package Name
+# ExaCS Project Plan Template

-ExaCS Project Plan Template.xlsx
+This document can be used as a reference template for an ExaCS Project Implementation.

-## Description
+## When to use this asset?

-This document can be used as a reference template for a ExaCS Project Implementation.
+At the beginning of an ExaCS project implementation.

-## Usage
+## How to use this asset?
 The information is generic in nature and not specified for a particular customer.
 Appropriate changes in scope and timelines should be updated.

 ## License